 Two of Swords

-The Two of Swords card is the second card that is found in the Suit of Swords.
-This card means balance and where two halves will equal a whole one.
-There can be two halves meaning a male or female or meaning something good or something bad.
-This card is balanced but is not always about an action.
-Focus on your own information.
+The Two of Swords card is the second card found in the Suit of Swords.
+This card means balance, and where two halves will equal a whole one.
+There can be two halves meaning a male or female or something good or something bad.
+This card is balanced but is not always about action.
+Focus on your information.

 The Two of Swords card shows decisions being made and knowing what options you have.